Delivering value, not just the solution

 What are your options?

 Well, if it comes down to pricing, you have two options.
 Either you do play the game, or you don't.
-I wouldn't advise you to take the path of entangling yourself in the price war but instead find a way of how you will present the value of your services, your knowledge and expertise to your client.
+I wouldn't advise you to take the path of entangling yourself in the price war but instead find a way to present the value of your services, your knowledge and expertise to your client.

 Or better, or faster.
 You just have to find out what is that more, or better, or faster the client is looking for.
-Or even go further and try to find out what seems to be client's biggest challenge.
-That is how you provide the value for their business, and they will acknowledge the price - higher than your competitors - and value of your services and expertise.
+Or even go further and try to find out what seems to be the client's biggest challenge.
+That is how you provide the value for their business, and they will acknowledge the price - even when it's higher than that of your competitors - and value of your services and expertise.

 It is definitely a sign of good work when clients come back to you - even though you are not the cheapest.
 But it is a sign that we provide value with our services, a value which our clients appreciate and understand in the way that also builds their own business.
 Let us know what kind of value you're looking for.